 The one drawback of going with a lye-free relaxer is that it can lead to calcium build-up on the hair.
 But not with this guy, which actually removes calcium and other unwanted residues.
 It comes with a triple oil complex that you’re meant to use immediately prior for extra hydration, and also proved to offer plenty of protection against breakage in combing tests.

 Best Mild: Motions Classic Formula Hair Relaxer Mild

 Ideal for normal to medium textures, this one-step relaxer couldn’t be easier to use.
 And, not only is it infused with three different conditioning ingredients—namely coconut oil, shea butter, and argan oil—they’re also cationic in this formula.
 That’s basically a fancy way of saying they’re better able to lock onto each strand to deliver the ultimate conditioning effects.
 The affordable price doesn’t hurt, either.

 As the saying goes, variety is the spice of life, right?
 If you want to relax your hair, but not necessarily end up with super, stick-straight strands, reach for this pick.
 While it can be used as a relaxer, it can also be used as a re-texturizer to subtly soften curls, without completely wiping them out.
 Either way, hair ends up soft and smooth with enough oomph to it that it never looks flat or lifeless.
 Also nice: The addition of, you guessed it, ultra-moisturizing shea butter to combat unwanted dryness.

-Best Budget: Revlon Professional Relaxer Super Conditioning Cream
+Best Budget: Revlon Professional Regular Conditioning Creme Relaxer

 To get the most bang for your buck, pick up this big tub which comes in at the cost of lunch.
 While this formula is choice for coarse hair, there’s also an option for medium textures.
 Happy shoppers rave about how fast it works, and how soft it leaves their newly-smoothed strands.